Neville Roach: Playing career

 Roach was born in Reading and began his career as an apprentice with Reading, turning professional in August 1996.
 His league debut came on 26 April 1997, when he scored the first goal in a 2–0 victory home over Oldham Athletic.
 Despite this impressive start, he found it difficult to establish himself and joined Kingstonian on loan in January 1998.

 In August 1998, out of favour at the start of the new season, he joined Slough Town on loan, scoring twice in 11 Isthmian League games.
 His debut goal for Reading turned out to be his only goal for the club, as he failed to find the net in four other starts, or 11 substitute appearances.

 In January 1999, Roach was told by Reading manager Tommy Burns that he was free to leave and began talks with Conference side Stevenage Borough.
 On 23 February 1999, he joined Wycombe Wanderers on loan, playing for their reserves the following day.

 This was to be his only appearance for Wycombe as on 26 February he joined Southend United on loan, with the move being made permanent on 3 March, costing the Shrimpers £30,000.
 He made his Southend debut on 27 February in a 3–0 defeat away to Cambridge United and scored on his home debut on 6 March as Southend beat Swansea City 2–0.
-Despite this start he found it difficult to keep his place and was loaned to Stevenage Borough.

 In February 2000, knowing that he would be released at the end of the season, Roach was allowed to join Chester City on trial, followed by a further one-week trial at Scarborough in March 2000.
 Nothing came of the trials, and at the end of the season he was released by Southend, having played only five games.
 In March 2000 he was called up by the Cayman Islands for their World Cup Qualifiers, but flew home from Cuba after FIFA blocked Roach and six other British-based players from playing.

 He returned to Kingstonian on trial, playing in a friendly against Reading on 1 August 2000, but nine days later had signed for Australian side Eastern Pride.
 In February 2001, with the demise of Eastern Pride, he returned to the UK, joining St Albans City, making his debut in the Isthmian League Cup tie at home to Hampton & Richmond Borough.
 He played six further times, scoring twice (both against Chesham United in the Full Members Cup on 20 February before joining Frickley Athletic in March 2001.